businessmanjs/businessman/README.md

 Change the state.
 After that, the new state is automatically notified to the main thread.

-Pass the new value to the function of the first argument of the mutation.
-The current state and payload are provided from other arguments.
+It will receive the current state and payload and return the new value.

+The state is changed and the main thread is notified.

 ```
-increment: ( set, state, num ) => {
+increment: ( state, num ) => {
-    set( state += num )
+    return state += num
 }
 ```